SCIENTIFIC REVOLUTION

 FDS is a Degenerative Disorder

-5. In their evolutionary environment, no mammal ever exhibits any symptoms of FDS.
+- In their evolutionary environment, no mammal ever exhibits any symptoms of FDS.
+See “Aging in Other Species.”
 Intrinsic damage is an inexorable force that affects all organisms.
 Thus, other mammals can avoid the symptoms of FDS only if they do have fully effective maintenance systems.
-In other words, as an empirical matter, all mammals have fully effective maintenance systems.
+In other words, as an empirical fact, all mammals have fully effective maintenance systems.